 #VALUE! error while using COUNTIF or COUNTIFS

 There are two main reasons why COUNTIF or COUNTIFS will return a #VALUE! error.
-The first one, and most often, is caused by formulas which link to cells in closed workbooks.
+The first one, and most often, is caused by formulas that link to cells in closed workbooks.
 However, COUNTIF and COUNTIFS functions will not always return #VALUE! error when linking to closed workbooks.
-From my experience this happens most often when you are working on a remote environment like SharePoint or an external server.
-This is a known issue with other Excel functions like COUNTBLANK, SUMIF or SUMIFS.
+From my experience, this happens most often when you are working on a remote environment like SharePoint or an external server.
+This is a known issue with other Excel functions like COUNTBLANK, SUMIF, or SUMIFS.

 How to fix this #VALUE! error?
 Simply open the linked workbook from your formula, and then press F9 to refresh the formula.